NimnaKs/Python-Repo/README.md

 There are 5 standard data types.

+1 .
 Numeric - Integer , Complex , Float

-Boolean
-Set - Frozen Set , Set - Collection of unordered items where each item unique in set.
-A set is mutable in nature.
-Dictionary - Collection of unordered data items where each consist of key value pairs.
+2 .
+Mapping Type - Dictionary: Represents a collection of key-value pairs enclosed in curly braces ({}) with unique keys.

+3 .
+Set Type - Set: Represents an unordered and mutable collection of unique elements, enclosed in curly braces ({}) or using the set() function.

+4 .
+Boolean Data Type(bool): Represents either True or False, used for logical operations and conditions.

+5 .
+None: The NoneType object is a special type in Python that represents the absence of a value.We can assign None to any variable, but you can not create other NoneType objects.
+Note: All variables that are assigned None point to the same object.

-Sequence - String , Range , List , Tuple - Ordered collection of similar or different types of data.
+6 .
+Sequence Type  - String , List , Tuple , Range
+A sequence is an ordered collection of similar or different types of data.
-The data inside the sequence standard or user defined type.

-String - A string is a sequence of UNICODE characters.
-List - Sequence of values seperated by comma.
-Tuple - Similar to List, but it is immutable in nature.
+String Data Type(str): Represents a sequence of characters enclosed in single quotes (‘ ‘) or double quotes (” “), such as “Hello, World!”, ‘Python’.

+List: Represents an ordered and mutable collection of items, enclosed in square brackets ([]).

+Tuple: Represents an ordered and immutable collection of items, enclosed in parentheses ().

+Range: A sequence of numbers, starting from 0 by default, and increments by 1 (by default), and stops before a specified number